-If you’re in the northern hemisphere like me, this is the beginning of autumn for you.
-It’s the time of year when the leaves begin turning a rainbow of colors (and I pick them up by the handful on every walk), we bake with apples and spices, we get out our sweaters to counter the chillier air, and the kids head back to school.
+If you’re in the northern hemisphere, this is the beginning of autumn for you.
+It’s the time of year when the leaves begin turning a rainbow of colors, you can bake with apples and spices, get your sweaters out to warm up in the chillier air, and the kids head back to school.

 Would you like some ideas of creative activities to do with your children this month?

-I hope so, as I’ve just put together a list of September activities for kids!
+We hope so, because we’ve put together this list of September activities for kids!

-(By the way, if you’d like a printable version of the list, scroll down to the bottom of this post to get a handy PDF version!)
+(And, if you’d like a printable version of the list, scroll down to the bottom of this post to sign up for a handy PDF version!)

 30 Creative September Activities for Kids